valtech-sd/touchless/README.md

 # Files

 * docs - Github Pages source content which is served at https://touchless.valtech.engineering
-* demos - source files for the various demos
+* src - source files for the various demos

 # Contributing